eclipse-iofog/iofog.org/content/docs/2.0.0/getting-started/quick-start.md

 ## Deploy ioFog Locally

-You can use `iofogctl deploy` to install and provision ioFog software.
-Now we will deploy ioFog locally by specifying localhost in the `host` fields of our yaml file.
+You can use `iofogctl deploy` to install and provision ECN components.
+Here we will deploy a containerized ECN locally.

 <aside class="notifications note">
   <h3><img src="/images/icos/ico-note.svg" alt="">Want to know more about iofogctl?</h3>